FroeMic/TUM-IN-Protein-Prediction-1/lectures/12-introduction-structure.md

 **Definition**: _If I took a sequence out of a protein, string it up and put it into solvent, it adopts a unique 3D structure on its own._

 Proteins are built out of several such substructures.
-The question is **Can we guess domains from sequence?**
+The question is **Can we guess domains from sequence?
+**By aligning and comparing proteins with know 3D structure, it is possible to find common, overlapping domains that adopt the same 3D structure across different proteins.

+**Question: **What is the definition of a 'domain'?

+> A domain is a protein sequence, which when put into solvent adopts a unique 3D structure on its own.

 **Question: **How many domains does a protein have?